Victorian Athletic League: Bendigo

-Bendigo Gift is one of the longest running professional carnivals in Australia and the world, being held at Tom Flood reserve, one of the fastest grass tracks on the VAL curcuit.
-It coincided with the Bendigo International Madison, a prestigous cycling event for 50 years, until the discontinuation of the Madison after the 2024 event.
-From 2001 to 2024, excluding 2020-2023 where the Madison did not occur, Bendigo boasted the Bendigo Black Opal 400m, the richest 400m event in the world, attracting Australias best 400m metre athletes, as well as the rich Bendigo Black Pearl 400m for the women.
-Additionally Bendigo offered the Bendigo Thousand, one of the richest footraces over 120m on the circuit for men, running since 1947, and the womens thousand as well.
+The event was later on moved to the Tom Flood reserve (Tom Flood was a former Bendigo Mayor and cyclist), one of the fastest grass tracks on the VAL circuit.

+The Bendigo 1000 coincided with the Bendigo International Madison, a prestigious cycling event for 50 years, until the discontinuation of the Madison after the 2024 event.

+From 2001 to 2024, excluding 2020-2023 where the Madison did not occur, Bendigo boasted the Bendigo Black Opal 400m, the richest 400m event in the world, attracting Australia's best 400m metre athletes, as well as the rich Bendigo Black Pearl 400m for the women.